Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 pressure field, as well as tensor invariants determining the energy density of

-system’s motion more precisely.
-The structure of the Lagrangian used is
+motion more precisely.
+The structure of the Lagrangian used is completely

-completely symmetrical in form with respect to the 4-potentials of
+symmetrical in form with respect to the 4-potentials of gravitational and

-gravitational and electromagnetic fields and acceleration and pressure fields.
+electromagnetic fields and acceleration and pressure fields.
+The stress-energy

-corresponding field vector and additional solenoidal vector.
-A description of
+vector and additional solenoidal vector.
+A description of the equations of

 Keywords: cosmological constant;